willroberts/raven-shield-2020/CUSTOM.md

 ### Raven Shield SDK

+For map development, see the [RvSMaps.com guide](http://rvsmaps.smclan.org/tut_sounds.htm).

-See [Twi's Raven Shield SDK on ModDB](https://www.moddb.com/mods/raven-shield-software-development-kit).
+For mod development, see [Twi's Raven Shield SDK on ModDB](https://www.moddb.com/mods/raven-shield-software-development-kit).
 This includes a copy of the game's source code (version 1.56).